 The zip code for Winter Park, Colorado is 80482.
 Winter Park is located in Grand County, CO, at an elevation of 9,110 feet, approximately 67 miles west of Denver via US Highway 40 over Berthoud Pass.

 Winter Park real estate spans a wide range.
-Condos and ski-access units start around $400,000 for studios and one-bedroom options.
+Condos and ski-access units start around $400,000 for studios and one-bedrooms in buildings like Zephyr Mountain Lodge and Iron Horse Resort.
 Single-family homes range from roughly $800,000 for older in-town properties to $4,000,000 and above for custom builds with ski access or ridge views.
 Grand County's overall median sale price reached $872,500 in January 2025.
 View current Winter Park listings for live pricing.

 Yes.
 Winter Park has one of the strongest short-term rental markets in Colorado, driven by year-round demand from skiers in winter and hikers, mountain bikers, and festival visitors in summer.
-Properties within walking distance or shuttle access of Winter Park Resort command the strongest rental rates and occupancy.
-Grand County permits short-term rentals in most residential zones, though local regulations should be confirmed before purchase.
-See the full vacation rental investment guide for current considerations.
+Properties within walking distance or shuttle access of the resort command the strongest rental rates.
+Grand County permits short-term rentals in most residential zones -- local permit requirements should be confirmed before purchase.
+See the full vacation rental investment guide for current details.

 750 people live in Winter Park, where the median age is 52.8 and the average individual income is $59,473.
 Data provided by the U.S. Census Bureau.